Tredis/RNWdemo/README.md

 This demo project attempts to use 2 react libraries in a react-native-web application.
 This demo highlights the difference between expected and actual behavior.

 ### Library 1: [react-dropdown](https://github.com/fraserxu/react-dropdown)
 React-dropdown is a drop down UI widget.
 [Fully working demo](http://fraserxu.me/react-dropdown/).
-This widget is not even showing up in the demo project.
+This widget does not show up on screen.

 ### Library 2: [react-datetime-calendar](https://github.com/deepreact/react-datetime-calendar)
 react-datetime-calendar initially errors out with ```BREAKING CHANGE: It's no longer allowed to omit the '-loader' prefix when using loaders.
 You need to specify 'file-loader' instead of 'file'.``` so I modified the library to replace file with file-loader at the top of lib/DateTimePicker.js

 Once it displays, this is the result:

 Expected react-datetime-calendar component                                                  |  Actual react-datetime-calendar component